Why Immutable Backups Protect Microsoft 365 Data

 Automation and monitoring

 Synology NAS and Synology C2 Cloud are ideal platforms for building strong immutable backup strategies.
+Discover more about Synolog C2 cloud, a secure data backup and management.

 How Epis Technology Helps You Implement Immutable Microsoft 365 Backups